Why Credit Freezes Fail to Protect Against Identity Theft and Fraud

 Credit Freezes Alone Don’t Address More than 80% of Identity Theft

-There’s no argument that a credit freeze, also coined as a “security freeze,” can make it more challenging for cyber criminals and fraudsters to open new accounts in your name.
+There’s no argument that a credit freeze, also coined as a “security freeze,” can make it more challenging for cybercriminals and fraudsters to open new credit accounts in your name.
 But, beware – a free credit freeze may provide consumers with a false sense of security that their personal information is now safe.
 The fact is credit freezes alone aren’t enough to fully thwart identity thieves.
-Freezes are limited because they really only help potentially protect against new accounts opened in your name (see the next point on why this is limiting).
-New fraudulent account openings is actually one of the rarest types of identity theft out there, affecting only four percent of victims (Bureau of Justice).
+Freezes are limited because they really only help potentially protect against new accounts opened in your name, and new fraudulent account openings are actually one of the rarest types of identity theft out there, affecting only four percent of victims according to the U.S. Department of Justice.

 Your New & Existing Credit Accounts are Still at Risk for Identity Theft